Smoked Ribs Done Temperature: 190-205°F for Tender, Not Mushy Ribs

 What Is the Ideal Smoked Ribs Done Temperature?

 The ideal smoked ribs done temperature range is 190-205°F (88-96°C).
 At this temperature, the collagen in the meat fully breaks down into gelatin, creating that perfect fall-off-the-bone tenderness while maintaining structure.
-This range is scientifically proven to deliver optimal texture and flavor for all types of ribs.
+However, optimal targets vary by rib type as detailed in the evidence-based comparison below.

 Many home cooks make the mistake of pulling ribs too early (below 185°F), resulting in tough, chewy meat.
 Others overcook beyond 210°F, causing ribs to become mushy and dry.
 The key is precision: using a reliable thermometer to measure the internal temperature at the thickest part of the meat, away from bones.